anyei/SFDC-ATARC/README.md

 I understand there are many good trigger frameworks out there already but I also understand none of them treated the topic with this approach.

-**Please go to our wiki for a more detailed information and api reference!** http://atarc.io/Reference
+**Please go to atarc site for a more detailed information and api reference!** http://atarc.io/Reference

 # What is ATARC